Home

 Problem

-Sleep onset depends on two things: how aligned the body is with its natural circadian rhythm, and how settled the mind feels at the end of the day.
+Sleep onset depends on two things: whether the body is following its natural rhythm, and whether the mind has let go of the day.
+Physical tiredness alone doesn't guarantee it.

 People do not necessarily struggle with sleep itself.
 They struggle with slowing down enough to let sleep happen.